-Walking performance decreased following administration of either 5-HT medications, although only significantly following 5-HT antagonists.
-These findings contrast with previous investigations that demonstrate improved walking ability following longer-duration cyproheptidine administration in patients with incomplete SCI.^{14, 15} This decline may have been the result of recruitment of relatively higher functioning patients in the present study, in which one subject presented with a LEMS of 50.
+Walking performance decreased following administration of either 5HT medications, although only significantly following 5HT-antagonists.
+These findings contrast with previous investigations that demonstrate improved walking ability following longer-duration cyproheptidine administration in patients with incomplete SCI.^{14, 15} This decline may have been due to recruitment of relatively higher functioning patients in the present study, where one subject presented with a LEMS of 50.
 However, all patients demonstrated substantial gait impairments at baseline, with little potential for ceiling effects.
 Mechanisms underlying this immediate decline in speed following either medication are unclear, as both strength and reflex activity contribute to locomotor function.
 A likely contributing factor was use of altered neuromuscular control strategies following either medication, with limited time allowed for subjects to adapt to the agents.
 As such, subjects may have chosen to walk at slower, more stable speeds.
-Long-term application of these medications may allow adaptation to the changes in neuromuscular excitability.
+Long term application of these medications may allow adaptation to the changes in neuromuscular excitability.